 Phase 1 (Early Signs)

-• Rash: On the main part of the body or genital area.
+- Rash: A widespread rash on the main part of the body or localized in the genital area.

-• Swollen Extremities: Red, swollen skin on the palms of hands and soles of feet.
+- Swollen Extremities: Bright red, swollen skin on the palms of the hands and the soles of the feet.

 Phase 2 (Late Signs)

-• Peeling Skin: Especially on the tips of fingers and toes, often in large sheets.
+- Peeling Skin: Usually beginning around the second or third week, skin may begin to peel on the tips of the fingers and toes, often coming off in large sheets.

 Phase 3 (Recovery)

-Signs slowly go away unless complications develop.
-It may take up to 8 weeks for energy levels to return to normal.
+In the final phase, clinical signs slowly go away unless heart complications have developed.
+Even with successful treatment, it may take up to 8 weeks for a child's energy levels to completely return to normal.

-If your child has a fever that lasts more than 4 days along with symptoms like red eyes, swollen tongue, or peeling skin, see a doctor immediately.
-Treating Kawasaki disease within 10 days of onset greatly reduces the risk of heart damage.
+If your child has a fever that lasts more than 4 days along with any classic symptoms like red eyes, a swollen tongue, or a rash, see a pediatrician immediately.

 Causes